Feb 5 2009

 Photo by ruminatrix

-For me, however, the most memorable moment was riding the escalator of the Moscone center and gazing across a sea of black-clad gamed devs among whom I was the only woman.
+For me, however, the most memorable moment was riding the escalator of the Moscone center and gazing across a sea of black-clad gamed developers among whom I was the only woman.

-As a Person of Estrogen and part of a numeric majority in this world, I’m used to being one of many women developers, operations experts, release managers at work.
-This isn’t the 1970s.
-Nerdy women exist and thrive.
-San Francisco is a welcoming place.
-Linden Lab is a welcoming place.
-GDC.
-Was.
-Not.
+As a Person of Estrogen and part of a numeric majority in this world, I’m used to seeing many female developers, operations experts, and release managers at work.

 I get the feeling that all is not well with an operation that returns such a limited array.

-This scene, riding the escalator, about five years too old but still worried about being mistaken for a boothbabe, has become my personal benchmark for outsider discomfort.
+The scene: riding the escalator, about five years too old but still worried about being mistaken for a boothbabe.

 wurst